 Creating a personal development plan (PDP) is a step-by-step process and will involve you working with different people.
 Fill in the boxes below to describe the process for agreeing a personal development plan and for each step identify who will be involved in the process.

-- STEP 1: Set your objectives – Collaborate with your line manager to identify what knowledge/skills/understanding you wish to develop and will be of benefit to your organisation.
-Yourself and your line manager will be involved in this step.
+- STEP 1: Set your objectives – Collaborate with your line manager to identify what knowledge/skills/understanding you wish to develop and will benefit your organisation.
+You and your line manager will be involved in this step.

 - STEP 2: Make your plan – Work with your line manager to decide how you will achieve your objectives.
-This could be done in several ways including on-the-job training, formal training (either in-house or external) or through your own research.
-Yourself, your line manager and any third-parties that will deliver your training will be involved in this step.
+This could be done in several ways, including on-the-job training, formal training (either in-house or external) or through your own research.
+You, your line manager and any third parties that will deliver your training will be involved in this step.

-- STEP 3: Set the timescale – With your line manager, set yourself deadlines within which to complete your objectives.
-Yourself and your line manager and possibly a third-party such as your tutor will be involved in this.
+- STEP 3: Set the timescale – With your line manager, set yourself deadlines to complete your objectives.
+You and your line manager, and possibly a third-party such as your tutor, will be involved in this.

 Learning is a process that involves us throughout our lives and not just at school.
 There are many different ways in which we can learn, for example using feedback from others is a great way to learn and help us to develop and improve the way we work.
 Complete the sentence below to explain why feedback from others is so important for our learning process.

-Feedback from others is important in helping me to develop/improve because it lets me know the things that I am doing well and the things that I am maybe not doing quite so well.
-Without feedback from others, I may believe that I am doing something correctly when in reality I am not.
-I may also gain new insights into how do part of my job role in a better or more efficient way.
+Feedback from others is important in helping me develop/improve because it lets me know what I am doing well and the areas in which I could improve.
+Without feedback from others, I may believe that I am doing something correctly when in reality, I am not.
+I may also gain new insights into how to do part of my job role better or more efficiently.

-Constructive criticism can increase my competence and the level of my practice and positive feedback will give me more confidence in my job role.
-By learning from others, especially those that are more experienced than myself, I can improve my knowledge skills and understanding and become a better care worker.
+Constructive criticism can increase my competence and the quality of my practice.
+Positive feedback will give me more confidence in my job role.
+By learning from others, especially those more experienced than myself, I can improve my knowledge, skills and understanding and become a better care worker.